 After two years of foundational instruction, students are ready to tackle the advanced requirements of our junior (JRP) and senior research projects (SRP).
 These cross-disciplinary research projects allow students the opportunity to define their own topic, utilize college-level research methodologies, and conduct original scholarly research.
 We slow down the research process so that something that would take six weeks in college, we take eight months to do.
 This allows us to address very deeply how one goes about producing relevant research and then communicating and defending the results.
 By completing a research paper in the junior year and a substantial final project in the senior year, students are prepared for the academic transition from high school to college.

-Seniors interested in the sciences can apply for FSHA’s Honors Scientific Research course, a hands-on lab that focuses on biotechnology technique and research, which would take the place of the traditional SRP.
+Seniors interested in the sciences can apply for Flintridge Sacred Heart’s Honors Scientific Research course, a hands-on lab that focuses on biotechnology techniques and research, which would take the place of the traditional SRP.
 At the end of the year, a select group of seniors present their findings to the community during our annual Student Research Showcase Night.

 THE WONDERFUL WORLD OF EATING INSECTS